axewhyzed/glider/README.md

 ### Run a Scrape

-To start the scraper, simply point it to a config file:
+To start the scraper, simply point the CLI to a config file:

 ```bash
 # Example: Scraping a static site (Books to Scrape)